ibrahimsaber1/ibrahimsaber1/README.md

 <h1 align="center">Hi 👋, I'm Ibrahim</h1>
 <br>
 <h1>👨🏻‍💻 &nbsp;About Me:</h1> <br>
- 👋 &nbsp; I'm a full-stack developer, based in Egypt. <br>
+🌍 &nbsp; I'm a full-stack developer, based in Egypt. <br>
- 🤖 &nbsp; I like to explore new technologies and develop software solutions and quick hacks.<br>
+🛠️ &nbsp; I love exploring new technologies and building innovative software solutions.<br>
- 🌱 &nbsp; I'm on track for learning more about Full-stack and Artificial Intelligence.<br>
+🚀 &nbsp; Currently, I'm deepening my knowledge in Full-stack development and Artificial Intelligence.<br>
- 💬 &nbsp; I'm always open to pro bono consulting, volunteering opportunities, or engaging discussions on tech and beyond.<br>
+🎯 &nbsp; I'm always up for pro bono consulting, volunteering, or engaging tech discussions.<br>
- ✉️ &nbsp; You can shoot me an email at <a href="mailto:ibrahimsaber622@gmail.com">ibrahimsaber622@gmail.com</a> I'll try to respond as soon as I can.<br>
+📬 &nbsp; Feel free to email me at <a href="mailto:ibrahimsaber622@gmail.com">ibrahimsaber622@gmail.com</a> — I'll get back to you as soon as I can.<br>
 <!--📄 &nbsp;Please have a look at my [Résumé](https://www.ibra.com/resume.html) for more details about me.
 I'm open to feedback and suggestions!-->
 <br>
 <h1>🛠 &nbsp;Tech Stack</h1>